Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Matt and Patrick are always open to answering questions, and they just want to make sure you’re understanding and following along.

-LSAT Lab class session
+LSAT Lab class

-Content wise, the class sessions are not so different from the video lectures.
+Content-wise, the class sessions are not so different from the video lectures.
 I mean, they can’t be right?
 Just like the video lessons, each covers a narrow subtopic tested on the LSAT.
 But what I like about the live sessions, besides the fact that you can jump in and out as you want, is that they go way deeper.

 The live online class session is more freewheeling and covers more detail, where the instructors explain things a few different ways.
 In my opinion, this adds true value (similar to the Kaplan and Princeton Review LSAT classes).